-One distinction of a allergies is that they can make your eyes and nose feel itchy, which doesn't happen with colds.
-Seasonal allergies usually occur at the same time every year.
+Allergies can make your eyes and nose feel itchy, but that doesn't happen with colds.
+Seasonal allergies usually happen the same time every year.

-You can start with over-the-counter allergy medicine to see if it makes you feel better.
-If you are unsure, schedule an appointment with your primary care doctor, who can help to diagnose if you are experiencing allergies or a cold.
+Try over-the-counter allergy medicine to see if it makes you feel better.
+If you still can't tell if it's allergies or a cold, schedule an appointment with your primary care doctor, who can help.

 Make an appointment with one of our allergy specialists at our downtown Baltimore location by calling 667-214-1449.